 - Please let us know if you are having financial problems.
 The Credit Department can discuss options that may be available to you for making payment.

 - Extended payments

 - Government programs

 We require personal and financial information when you apply for any of these programs.

 Financial Assistance Program:

 Being a non-profit organization, EMHS provides medically necessary care to community members regardless of their ability to pay.
 Using the Federal Poverty Guidelines (FPG) as a guide, and financial information provided with the Financial Assistance Application, EMHS considers the following in determining an individual’s ability to pay for health care services:

 - number of dependents

-For individuals not covered by health insurance and who do not qualify for charitable care, EMHS will work with you to make payment arrangements that are fair and reasonable.
-Discounts for services may also be provided.
-Please contact the Credit Office.
+Please note for individuals not covered by health insurance and who do not qualify for financial assistance, EMHS will work with you to make payment arrangements that are fair and reasonable.

 Why am I getting a bill for services that were provided so long ago?